rodrigobruner/rodrigobruner/README.md

   <a href="https://dev.to/rodrigobruner"><img vertical-align="middle" src="https://img.shields.io/badge/dev.to-0A0A0A?style=for-the-badge&logo=devdotto&logoColor=white"></a>
 </div>

-Ben's father, software development manager and technology lover.
+Ben's father is a software development manager and technology lover.

-- 🌱 I’m currently learning React
+- 🌱 I am currently learning Go.
-- 👯 I’m looking to collaborate on Open Source web projects
+- 👯 I am seeking opportunities to contribute to Open Source web projects.
-- 🤔 I’m looking for improve my programing skills
+- 🤔 I would like to enhance my programming skills.
-- 💬 Ask me about web programing and how to brew a great craft beer 🍺
+- 💬 Ask me about web programming and how to brew a great craft beer. 🍺

 ![Github Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=rodrigobruner&layout=compact&count_private=true)